 Incorporating SCaG into DevOps effectively makes these all-important initiatives a part of the agile cycle and agile feedback loops.
 Put simply, end-stage SCaG review is a waterfall holdover.

 Being agile means more innovation, more integration of InfoSec expertise into products, and stronger processes built using iterative feedback loops.
-No longer enough to simply consider the cost of non-compliance — which can be on a bigger scope than many realize!
+It is no longer enough to simply consider the cost of non-compliance — which can be on a bigger scope than many realize!
 Per DevOps.com: "when an organization is impacted by cybercrime, along with the costs of data damage, IP theft and business disruptions, it incurs legal and PR fees, drops in share price and the potential loss of customers and competitive advantage."

 Instead, businesses must also embrace proactive SCaG practices, which allows development teams to spend less effort addressing threats or vulnerabilities after-the-fact.
 These resources can instead be committed to innovation, product improvement.
 Baking InfoSec into the product culture overall reduces the chances and impact of breaches.

 Commit to DevSecOps, not just to avoid certain scenarios but to expand what scenarios can be possible when all teams collaborate together.